Posted on 24th January 2021

 The Diggers were forced to abandon St Georges Hill, but they merely went elsewhere to Kent and Northamptonshire.
 Yet again they were pursued, harassed, and intimidated.
 Winstanley complained bitterly to Parliament about their treatment but to no avail.
 By the end of the year the Digger movement had been beaten into submission.

 Gerrard Winstanley was to prove himself no John Lilburn.
 Having seen his experiment in social egalitarianism brutally crushed he simply retired quietly back into the world of commerce.

 Leveller radicalism had effectively been eradicated from English political life by 1650 but this did little to deflect John Lilburne from his own chosen path of righteousness and he continued to agitate as he had always done for equality and the rights of the common man, and so in 1652 he was banished from England and forced to seek exile in the Netherlands.

-He was to write many times to his old friend Oliver Cromwell, who had long ago come to the conclusion that Lilburne was a dangerous madman, requesting permission to return.
-When this was refused he returned anyway and was promptly arrested and imprisoned in Newgate Jail.
+He was to write many times to his old friend Oliver Cromwell who had long ago concluded that Lilburne was a dangerous madman, requesting permission to return.
+When this was refused, he returned anyway and was promptly arrested and imprisoned in Newgate Jail.